oscarmwangangi/Binance-Withdraw/README.md

 This error occurs due to a time synchronization issue between your server and the Binance API.

 **Solution**: Ensure that your server time is synchronized with the Binance server's time.
 You can call `client.get_server_time()` to synchronize it programmatically.

-**Solution 2**: Go to setting in your click time scroll to sync and  click
+**Solution 2**: Go to setting in your computer click time scroll to sync and  click

 #### "You are not authorized to execute this request":